KILTprotocol/spec-ext-didsign-api/readme.md

 } as InjectedWindowProvider;
 ```

-The extension SHOULD perform the following tasks in `signWithDid` and `signExtrinsicWithDid`:
+The extension SHOULD perform the following tasks in `getSignedDidCreationExtinsic`, `signWithDid` and `signExtrinsicWithDid`:
 - protect against Denial-of-Service attacks where the dApp floods the extension with requests
 - ensure that the user has previously authorized interaction with this dApp
 - otherwise, request user authorization for this interaction